monospice/laravel-redis-sentinel-drivers/README.md

 Our example setup includes a second set of Redis servers for storing feed data.
-The example Sentinel servers contain configuration for the first set with the service name, `mymaster`, and for the secord set with the service name, `feed-data`.
+The example Sentinel servers contain configuration for the first set with the service name, `mymaster`, and for the secord set with the service name, `feed-service`.
 The local connection options allow us to specify which service the connection makes requests for.
 As you can see, we set the service name of the `'feed'` connection to `'feed-service'`.